 Thinking about applying for you or your child to study at a UWC school or college?
 Find out everything you need to know, from how to apply to what UWC life might be like on campus.

-UWC has a network of 16 schools and colleges around the world.
+A1.
+UWC currently has a network of schools and colleges around the world.
 We offer a challenging and transformative education for students, inspiring them to create a more peaceful and sustainable future.

+A2.
 UWC schools and colleges offer life-defining experiences for young people.
 We help them to discover the possibility of change through courageous action, personal example and selfless leadership.
-This holistic approach to education helps you or your child to flourish – physically, intellectually, emotionally, spiritually and ethically.
+This holistic approach to education helps the students to flourish – physically, intellectually, emotionally, spiritually and ethically.

 Our success is not just measured in terms of academic achievements or job titles.
 We assess our impact, also, by looking at how UWC alumni contribute to the local, national and international community.
 A student’s lifelong commitment to our values means the communities they are part of benefit from their UWC education too.
-You or your child could help create a more peaceful and sustainable world as part of this “UWC movement”.
+Students could help create a more peaceful and sustainable world as part of this “UWC movement.”

 Visit the IB website to discover more about the history of the qualification and for a full list of colleges offering it.